saraoswald/CC-Sample-Scripts/README.md

-# InDesign-Sample-Scripts
+# CC-Sample-Scripts
- Sample scripts to help you write cool code in Adobe InDesign
+ Sample scripts to help you write cool code in Adobe Creative Cloud